Contents hide

 Example: She said, “I’ll be there by noon.”

-Titles of Short Works:
+Titles of short works:

-Quotation marks are used to enclose titles of short works such as articles, poems, and short stories.
+Quotation marks are used to enclose the titles of short works such as articles, poems, and short stories.

 Example: “The Road Not Taken” is a famous poem by Robert Frost.

-Quoting Words or Phrases:
+Quoting words or phrases:

 Quotation marks are used to indicate that a word or phrase is being quoted or used ironically.